robinp12/OpenReversa/README.md

 - A complete Ghidra installation (version 10.2.3 or higher)
 - Active internet connection
 ## Download the latest version
-- In github, you can find the release where the extension is pre-built.
+- In Github, you can find the release where the extension is already built.
 - You can also build the latest version yourself, see last section below.

 ## Installation Steps